 Every fall, Americans go pumpkin crazy.
 We turn them into jack-o-lanterns on Halloween, bake them into pies and toast their seeds, even make arrangements out of the little ones for our Thanksgiving tables.
 But regardless of whether we’re carving them, cooking them, or using them as decoration, half the fun of pumpkin season is procuring the bright orange gourds.
-This fall, make your annual trip to the pumpkin patch an all-day event at one of these nine farms from New York to California.
+This fall, make your annual pumpkin picking outing an all-day event at one of these nine pumpkin patches from New York to California.
 You’ll play carnival games, navigate corn mazes, and fill up on all the best fall treats.
 And you’ll definitely walk away with the best-looking pumpkin on the block.

 1. The Great Pumpkin Farm — Clarence, New York

 You get more than pumpkins at this farm in upstate New York, about 20 minutes outside of Buffalo– you get a whole festival.
 Between September and October, weekends at this pumpkin farm are a riot of kid-friendly activities like hayrides, corn maze games, comedy and magic shows, pie-eating contests, and amusement rides.
 Frequent trips to the Pumpkin Palace’s bakery and candy shop, Witches Brew Bar and Cafe, and cider and donuts stand will keep the sugar rush long enough to do it all.
 Actually pick up a pumpkin while you’re here, and you can source this year’s jack-o-lantern from the first farm to grow a pumpkin over 1,000 pounds, as recognized by the Guinness Book of World Records from the 1996 Great Pumpkin Farm Weigh-Off.